 - Ovary stimulation

-A woman has injections of fertility hormones that stimulate her ovaries to produce multiple eggs.
+You’re prescribed a series of fertility hormone injections that will stimulate your ovaries to produce multiple eggs.
 A woman usually only produces one egg each menstrual cycle.

 - Egg collection

 Your eggs are then collected using a fine needle, while you’re under light sedation.